aertslab/GENIE3/README.md

-*Note:* This is a version in development.
-The main version of the package will be submitted Bioconductor.
+We recommend to **install** GENIE3 from [Bioconductor](https://bioconductor.org/packages/devel/bioc/html/GENIE3.html).
+This Github repository is meant mostly for development.

+A **tutorial** [(vignette)](https://bioconductor.org/packages/devel/bioc/vignettes/GENIE3/inst/doc/GENIE3.html) is included in the package.

-To install this BETA version, you can run the following commands from R:
+To install the development version, you can run the following commands from R:
 ```
-devtools::install_github("aertslab/GENIE3", build_vignettes = TRUE)
+install.packages("https://bioconductor.org/packages/devel/bioc/src/contrib/GENIE3_0.99.7.tar.gz", repos=NULL)

 # You might need to install these packages first:
-install.packages(c("devtools", "stats", "reshape2"))
+install.packages(c("stats", "reshape2"))
 ```

-A tutorial (vignette) is included in the package.